 The Wardrobe Architect is a popular series that ran in early 2014.
-It’s currently being expanded (with help and feedback from you) into a comprehensive toolkit.
 You can read all the posts here.
-If you want to give feedback and get first access when the toolkit is finished, enter your email:

 You and I are builders.
 We love to construct things and to use our hands.
 We enjoy the focus and the flow of creation.
 And most of all, we like the sense of accomplishment we feel when our sewing projects are finished.

 But one thing I’ve learned from many aspects of my life is that design is just as important as implementation.